 Challenges and Future Outlook

-Despite their dominance, Swiggy and Zomato face challenges like high commissions, which have sparked pushback from restaurants, and rising platform fees, which frustrate customers.
-The expansion of dark stores is straining urban real estate markets, contributing to housing inflation.
-Additionally, the sector’s reliance on single-use plastics raises environmental concerns, with e-commerce generating 1.2 million tonnes of plastic waste annually.
+Despite its dominance, Swiggi and Zamato face challenges such as high commissions, which have speared pushbacks from the restaurant, and growing platform fees, which disappoint customers.
+The expansion of dark stores is stressful in urban real estate markets, which contributes to housing inflation.
+In addition, sector addiction of disposable plastic environment increases environmental considerations, where e-commerce produces 1.2 million tonnes of plastic waste annually.

-Looking ahead, the Indian delivery market is expected to reach ₹2.12 trillion by 2030, driven by increasing restaurant density and consumer demand for convenience.
-Swiggy’s focus on quick commerce and diversified services positions it well, but competition from Zomato, Rapido, and ONDC will keep pricing and innovation in check.
-For consumers, the choice of platform will depend on cost, speed, and availability, with Swiggy remaining a formidable player in India’s dynamic delivery ecosystem.
+Given further, the Indian distribution market is expected to reach and 2.12 trillion by 2030, which is operated by increasing the demand from the consumer for restaurant density and convenience.
+SWIGGY focuses well on fast trade and various services, but will hold the competition from Zomato, Rapido and Mydc to check prices and innovation.
+For consumers, the platform will depend on the cost, speed and availability of platforms, with a malignant player in the dynamic distribution ecosystem in India.